 When reliance on an external IRB is requested for research which is greater than minimal risk, the reviewing IRB must be qualified by the IU HRPP and Office of Research Compliance (ORC) leadership in accordance with 3.1 below.

 For studies utilizing external IRBs, the following information must be reported to the IU HRPP (in addition to reporting to the reviewing IRB if required by their policies and procedures):

 - PI and personnel changes

-- Changes that require revisions to the HIPAA authorization
+- Changes that require revisions to a standalone HIPAA authorization

-- Potential conflicts of interest, including institutional and potential financial interests, that could affect or be affected by the research
+- Any new potential conflicts of interest or changes in previously reported conflicts of interest, including institutional and potential financial interests, that could affect or be affected by the research

 - Study closure